vbookshelf/ChatGPT-Function-Calling-Experiments/README.md

 - We take this input and use it to call the function and get the result.
 - We then pass the result to chatgpt as a message.
 - ChatGPT then creates a new output message that gets shown to the user.
+- There are three roles that go into the message history: user, assistant, function

   <br>